 Okehampton Town Council have a number of facilities and services which are provided for use by the general public, including the Charter Hall which can be rented for a wide variety of functions and events.
 The impressive Council Chamber is available for hire and may be used for civil ceremonies.
-The Committee Room and equipment such as a laptop, projector and screen can also be hired.
+The Committee Room is also available for hire for meetings.
 Wifi is available in all rooms.

 Tel: 01837 53179

-The next meeting of the Policy & Resources Committee will be held on Monday 22 September 2014 at 7 pm in the Council Chamber, Town Hall.
+The next meeting of the Parks Committee will be held on Monday 23 January 2017 at 6.30 pm in the Council Chamber, Town Hall.

 Town Council Office Open Hours